-Chip has been a freelance writer and journalist for more than thirty years.
-She has a passion for travel and exploring lesser known locations, always searching for the hidden gems and lesser known facts that expose the heart and soul of a location or person.
+I have been a freelance writer and photographer for more than thirty years.
+I have a passion for exploring lesser known locations, always searching for the hidden gems and lesser known facts that expose the heart and soul of a location or person.

-While traveling we use many different accommodations, from sleeping in a tent or travel trailer, hotels, hostels, secluded dry cabins or sharing a private house, we have experienced them all.
-We have even slept on the floor in the corner of an airport, on a hillside in a picnic area in Louisiana and in a sleeping bag on a picnic table at a rest area in the middle of “no-where” Wyoming.
+While traveling I use many different accommodations, from sleeping in a tent or travel trailer, hotels, hostels, secluded dry cabins or sharing a private house.
+I have even slept on the floor in the corner of an airport, on a hillside in a picnic area in Louisiana and in a sleeping bag on a picnic table at a rest area in the middle of “no-where” Wyoming.

-We like to save as much money as possible while traveling too so I take advantage of as many travel deals and perks as possible, many of which we share with our readers.
-The majority of the links you see advertised on our blog are for a product or company we have used personally and recommend.
+Like so many others I live paycheck-to-paycheck so I take advantage of as many travel deals and perks as possible.
+The majority of the advertising links you see advertised on my blog are for a product or company that I have personally used and recommend.

 One travel privilege that we have, and use frequently, is Space-A travel.
 My husband is retired military and we are eligible to use this form of travel free, or for a small fee, some restrictions apply, to travel around the globe.
 For example, we hopped on a KC-135 Stratotanker out of Lincoln, Nebraska heading to Honolulu, Hawaii in May 2013 because the crew needed flight time.
 We spent eight hours in wandering around Honolulu visiting historical sites and spent time on the beach in Waikiki.